 The Fiberglas Hood (N94) was a fresh-air induction system using only hood pins (J45) to secure it to the car.
 The hood, along with the tops of the fenders, the front grill, upper door edges and the tail panel were painted with a textured black paint called 'Organosol' which is no longer available.
 The paint code in the system at a PPG dealer will be listed as Ditzler DDL 9355.

-All AAR `Cuda's included Longitudinal 'Strobe' Stripes (V6H) on both sides, running the length of the upper side of the car.
+The AAR `Cuda included Longitudinal 'Strobe' Stripes (V6H) on both sides, running the length of the upper side of the car.
 The segments, starting at the front of the car, were several inches wide, and progressively reduced in width by approximately 4% to the rear of the car.
 There it was met with the CUDA logo and the Red, White and Blue AAR emblem.